Defend Tiananmen Square Headquarters: Actions

 Attempting to exercise effective authority, the Headquarters established a central location so that they could create security lines and be found easily.
-It is important to note that the intended use of these security lines differs between the English and Mandarin versions of Chai Ling's memoir.
+The intended use of these security lines differs between the English and Mandarin versions of Chai Ling's memoir.
 Her Mandarin version notes that the lines are intended to protect students, whereas the English version states they are for the protection of the leaders.
 Considering the English version of her memoir, Chai Ling states that physically strong students were chosen for security roles, such as the Maritime College cadres tasked with protecting the broadcast building.
 Many of these guards, however, chose to abandon their posts, claiming a lack of effective leadership and tangible results as their reason.
 To facilitate the security of the Headquarters itself, the student leaders only issued identification passes and established a double line of student guards.
 The limited effectiveness of these security measures was demonstrated when, on the morning of June 1, Chai Ling and Feng Congde fell victim to an attempted kidnapping by Wu Lai, in which Headquarters guards took an hour to arrive at the scene.
 The kidnapping was halted, however, once Li Lu confronted Wu, whereupon Wu fled.
 Considering Chai's Mandarin version, security lines were only established around the Headquarters and its associated structures with leaders, not around the entirety of the square with the masses.
 The student leaders also expressed limited confidence in their security system.
 Following May 30, student leaders fully expected the PLA to break their security lines in the near future, intending to arrest and kill some of them.
 The first half of this belief would come true, but the guards performed their intended task during the evacuation from the square, in which they surrounded their leaders and facilitated a safe evacuation.